 The new microwave frequency synthesis setup [4] provides a better suppression of sidebands compared to the previously employed synthesis.
-The dominating 50 Hz sidebands are 65 dB below the carrier with an asymmetry of much less than 10%.
-Therefore the current conservative estimate of the uncertainty due to the electronics amounts to $0.1 \times 10^{-15}$ .
+From the dominating 50 Hz sidebands at 65 dB below the carrier with an asymmetry of much less than 10% we estimate the uncertainty due to the electronics to 0.01×10^{-15} .